West-Lane-Translator/wlt_content/content/pages/About/Governance.md

 | Chris Reid Murray | Member         | Chief Engineer, KKNU / McKenzie River Broadcasting |
 | John Raymonda     | Member         | Local Resident                                     |

+We are actively looking for new board members to join us.
+Please reach out to us via our [contact page]({filename}Contact.md) if you would like to help with the governance of West Lane Translator.

 ### Technical Committee

 | Name              | Affiliation                                        |